-What you can do at Redcliffe Gem Club
+What you can do at the Redcliffe Gem Club

 Founded in 1965 as the ”Redcliffe Peninsula Lapidary Club”, now trading as the Redcliffe Gem Club has grown to become a non-profit, lapidary-focused organisation located on the beautiful Redcliffe Peninsula in the Redcliffe Botanical Gardens, South-East Queensland, Australia.
 Our club provides instruction and facilities for members to perform a range of lapidary-based activities, precious metal work for jewellery making, and faceting of gemstones.

 Due to Covid 19 restrictions, we have changed the format of our Gem Shows for this year.

 Instead of having two large shows we are having smaller Open Day and Pop Up Markets at our club house and grounds at the Botanical Gardens in Redcliffe.